jumpalottahigh/blog.georgi-yanev.com/src/pages/fpv/2019-03-03-unbox-review-setup-eachine-trashcan/index.md

 This is a sponsored review.
 Be that as it may, I still stand by every word and this is my objective and honest review of the drone.
 I'd never write a misleading article or point anyone in the wrong direction.
 </div>

-I was very excited when the [Eachine Trashcan][1] finally arrived, and not only because it's winter in the nortern hemisphere and micro drone flying happens more often.
+I was very excited when the [Eachine Trashcan][1] finally arrived, and not only because it's winter in the northern hemisphere and micro drone flying happens more often.
 There has been a lot of hype about the Trashcan and rightfully so.
-Overall, in the micro drone (a tad bigger than a Tiny whoop type of drone) world interesting things have happened over the past year.
+Overall, in the microdrone (a tad bigger than a Tiny whoop type of drone) world interesting things have happened over the past year.

 I bought a [Snapper7][2] in August 2018 and that was an awesome little fellow.
-But more importantly it started a race.
-A few months later, the [Mobula7][3] came out and it was immediatelly crowned the best.
+But more importantly, it started a race.
+A few months later, the [Mobula7][3] came out and it was immediately crowned the best.
 Moreover, it could also sport 2S batteries and that was a game changer!

 > **Then, a few months ago the [Trashcan][1] came out and knocked it out of the park.**